Avengers: Endgame: Accolades

-Future
+Sequels

-In May 2018, the Walt Disney Company CEO Bob Iger said Marvel Studios was focusing on new characters and franchises for the MCU following Endgame, but another Avengers film could happen eventually given the popularity of the previous films.
+In May 2018, the Walt Disney Company CEO Bob Iger said Marvel Studios was focusing on new characters and franchises for the MCU following Endgame, but another Avengers film could happen eventually, given the popularity of the previous films.
 Shortly after the film's premiere, the Russo brothers said that they were not opposed to returning to the MCU in the future due to their positive relationship with Marvel Studios, but did not plan to do so at that time.
 Feige said in January 2021 that another Avengers film would happen eventually.

 At the 2022 San Diego Comic-Con, Feige announced Avengers: The Kang Dynasty and Avengers: Secret Wars.
 The films would conclude Phase Six of the MCU.
-Feige later said that the Russo brothers would not return to direct the films.
+Feige later said that the Russos would not return to direct the films.
 Destin Daniel Cretton, who directed Shang-Chi and the Legend of the Ten Rings (2021), was set to direct The Kang Dynasty, with a script from Ant-Man and the Wasp: Quantumania (2023) writer Jeff Loveness.
 Loki season one (2021) head writer and Doctor Strange in the Multiverse of Madness (2022) writer Michael Waldron was set to write the screenplay for Secret Wars.
-By November 2023, Cretton had stepped down as director of The Kang Dynasty, when Waldron was hired to replace Loveness as the writer for The Kang Dynasty.
+By November 2023, Cretton had stepped down as director of The Kang Dynasty, when Waldron was hired to replace Loveness as the writer for the film.
 Jonathan Majors, who portrayed Kang the Conqueror and was expected to appear in both films, was fired by Disney and Marvel Studios in December 2023 after he was convicted of assault.
 By then, Marvel was referring to The Kang Dynasty internally as Avengers 5.

 At the 2024 San Diego Comic-Con, the Russo brothers were announced to be directing the next two Avengers films.
 They revealed that Avengers 5 was now titled Avengers: Doomsday and would feature Doctor Doom as the main antagonist rather than Kang.
 Downey was revealed to have been cast as Doom for both films, and McFeely had joined as a co-writer.
-Numerous cast members from previous MCU media are set to reprise their roles in Doomsday, along with several actors who starred in 20th Century Fox's X-Men film series.
+Frequent MCU film writers Chris McKenna and Erik Sommers also worked on the scripts for both films.
+Numerous MCU cast members reprise their roles in Doomsday, along with several actors who starred in 20th Century Fox's X-Men film series.
+Evans also reprises his role as Rogers, despite his "definitive ending" in Endgame, with the Russos calling him "the character that changed our lives... it was always going to come back" to his story.
+Feige described Doomsday as "picking up" where Endgame ended.
 Doomsday is scheduled to be released on December 18, 2026, with Secret Wars following on December 17, 2027.